 Her counseling interests include: Christian counseling; trauma and abuse; PTSD; women’s issues including pregnancy, miscarriage or infant loss; grief counseling; family issues; parenting issues; anxiety; depression; and other mental health concerns.
 She sees herself as a partner in the journey towards healing and believes that healing begins as one is being heard.

-Alesia counsels children, adolescents and adults in individual couples or family sessions.
+Alesia counsels teens, college age and adults in individual couples or family sessions.

 Samantha earned her Bachelor’s degree in Psychology from Miami University (Oxford) and her Master’s degree in Clinical Mental Health Counseling at Walden University.
 By applying a holistic approach with emphasis on person-centered and solution-focused perspectives, she works closely with clients in order to assist them in reaching their goals and their highest potential through self-growth.
 She believes that a strong client-counselor relationship is crucial to the success of counseling.